VUCommodores.com – Jo Captain my Captain

-The 2021 season marks the third for Jovan Haye, a former Vanderbilt defensive standout and a veteran of the NFL.
-Haye served as the Commodores’ defensive line coach in 2019-20 and will be the defensive ends coach in 2021.
+The 2021 season marks the fourth on the Vanderbilt coaching staff for Jovan Haye, a former Commodore defensive standout and NFL veteran.
+Haye served in a quality control role in 2018, defensive line coach in 2019-20 and will be the defensive ends coach in 2021.

 In 2019, Haye, who in the same year was named an SEC Legend, mentored a young line that featured Odeyingbo and interior tackles Drew Birchmeier, Cameron Tidd and Daevion Davis.

-In 2018, Haye served as a Vanderbilt quality control, assisting the defensive staff that worked with coordinator Jason Tarver.
+In 2018, Haye assisted the defensive staff that worked with coordinator Jason Tarver.

 Haye was a two-time captain and All-Southeastern Conference performer for the Commodores while starting 34 games on the defensive line from 2002-04.